JackEdTaylor/LexOPSdocs/docs/02-generate.md

 <p>Note that when <code>n = "all"</code>, the default <code>match_null = "balanced"</code> is not recommended, as LexOPS will not know how many iterations will successfully generate items before the <code>generate()</code> function is actually run.
 LexOPS will give a warning if <code>n = "all"</code> and <code>match_null = "balanced"</code>, because the conditions selected as the match null will not actually be balanced in the generated stimuli.</p>
 </div>

-It's also important to remember that when `n = "all"`, LexOPS will generate as many matched combinations of items, but will still generate different combinations each time the function is run.

 ## Plotting Iterations

 It is also possible to check how well LexOPS performed when generating stimuli by plotting the cumulative item generation by iterations.
 To do this, we can use the `plot_iterations()` function.
 As an example, let's see how well we generated the stimuli in the last section.